BlockScope/blockscope/www-hakyll/drafts/2021-12-13-iffy-diffy.rst

     </div>

 I don't much like ``CPP`` and find nested conditional blocks hard to disentangle.

-I use the uom-plugin_ type checker plugin for units of measure and it has a dependency on ghc-tcplugins-extra_.
+The uom-plugin_ type checker plugin for units of measure and has a dependency on ghc-tcplugins-extra_.
 The panel on the right shows the
-#ifdefs of module ``GHC.TcPluginM.Extra``.
+#ifdefs of its one module, ``GHC.TcPluginM.Extra``.

-A big change I made to the uom-plugin was getting it to compile with later versions of GHC.
-This involved moving GHC imports to one place, behind a ``GhcApi`` module hierarchy.
-This involved a fair bit of ``CPP`` and shimming.
+To get the uom-plugin compiling with later versions of GHC we moved GHC imports to one place, behind a ``GhcApi`` module hierarchy.
+Like ghc-tcplugins-extra, uom-plugin has a fair bit of CPP, at least where it interacts with GHC.

 .. code-block:: haskell